clemenkok/websitev3/content/articles/ethernetNIC.md

 {{< figure src="/images/preamble.png" title="" >}}
 *Ethernet Frame Preamble*

 Ethernet does not have a shared bit-clock (since none of the pins / conductors carries a clock signal).
-Hence, teh receiver must synchronise the bit clock to the sender's block with every packet.
-The preamble allows the receiver's Phase Locked Loops (special circuits to synchronise bit clocks) to have enough time to lock into synchronisation with the sender before dat bits are transmitted.
+Hence, the receiver must synchronise the bit clock to the sender's block with every packet.
+The preamble allows the receiver's Phase Locked Loops (special circuits to synchronise bit clocks) to have enough time to lock into synchronisation with the sender before data bits are transmitted.
 Interestingly, we can think about why are 7 bytes needed for this - since the release of the 802.3 standard, have PLLs improved to the point where less than 7 bytes are needed?
 But changing things would be too much of a hassle.

 The preamble is then followed by the Start Frame Delimiter (SFD), which is immediately followed by the destination MAC address.
 The SFD is distinguished from the Preamble because it consists of one byte that ends with 1 instead of 0.